Wills Power of Attorney Legal Advice How it Works Pricing

 There are some circumstances, however, where a family member may be required to pay a debt.
 Examples are if they were joint holders of a credit card with the Will maker, or if they guaranteed a loan made to the Will maker.

-Unless one of these circumstances applies, a lender cannot force your family members to pay off your debts after you have died.
+Unless one of these circumstances applies, a lender cannot force your family members to pay off your secured and unsecured debt in the deceased's estate.

 What happens if the estate can’t pay off the debt?